yangwenbo99/CTLogo/doc/design/overall.md

         + execute()
         + getNextExpressionValue() : CTValue // evaluate [] to CTList
         + getNextString() : CTString
-        + getNextBlock() : List<Command>   // evaluate [ ] to block
+        + getNextBlock() : List<Function>   // evaluate [ ] to block
         + getNextLiteralValue()    // evaluate [] to string
-        # getNextCommand() : Command
+        # getNextFunction() : Function
     }

-    class CommandGetter {
+    class FunctionGetter {
-        // This is the factory of Command objects
+        // This is the factory of Function objects
         + register(name : String, command: Class)
-        + getCommand(command : String,
+        + getFunction(functionName : String,
-            ts : TokenStream) : Command
+            ts : TokenStream) : Function
         + etc.()
     }

-    CommandGetter -> CommandGetter
+    FunctionGetter -> FunctionGetter

-    interface Command {
+    interface Function {
+        // a factory method looks like Function(TokenStream) shall be used
-        // a factory method looks like Command(TokenStream) shall be used
+        // a factory method looks like Function(is_in_TokenStream) shall also be used
         + execute(context : Context)
+        + getDefaultParameterNumber() : int
+        + getMinParameterNumber() : int
+        + getMaxParameterNumber() : int
     }

     interface Context {